cs-chandu/AutoREST/README.md

 # AutoREST

-Never write REST APIs from scratch
+Goal: Never write REST APIs from scratch

+Automatically generate a RESTful API service for your legacy database.
+No code required!